pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 # Phonebook app.

 **CREATED**: *Fri 22 Aug 2025 22:59 AM GMT*
-**UPDATED**: *Fri 22 Aug 2025 23:31 AM GMT*
+**UPDATED**: *Fri 22 Aug 2025 23:41 AM GMT*

 -----

 ## Introduction

 I wanted to be able to **test** my WebDev skills
-to see just how *fast* I could build a: Javascript phonebook application;
+to see just how *fast* I could build a simple and straight forwards:
+Javascript phonebook application;
 of the type where you...
 - select name
-- then, click a button to retrieve phone number.
+- then, click a button to retrieve phone number
-...to be honest, I didn't the exercise to be particular easy.
+...to be honest, I didn't find this exercise to be particularly easy.

 At first, I thought it would take me just 1/2 an hour or less...
-- keep all HTML/CSS/Javascript code together inside of one single web page.
+- keep all 'HTML/CSS/Javascript' code being located together inside of 'one' single web page file
 - develop the UI
+- test the Javascript works
-...then, hours later...I found myself still working on it...trying to fix bugs...???
+...then, hours later on...I found myself still working away on it...trying to fix bugs...???
 Also, having to re-write the application...so that it works...
 - not just on the surface UI-User Interface level
 - but, also, that the underlying 'source code' was laid out clear/and, is well commented.